muratk3n/thirdwave/en/README.md

 ---

-Haha a German on DW just used the word *schadenfreude*
+Haha a German on DW just used the word *schadenfreude* for DJT.

 ---